-The FCC has rules to protect you when your service provider discontinues, reduces or impairs telephone service for any reason, including when the company declares bankruptcy.
-These rules are designed to protect you from abrupt change or termination of telephone service and to allow time for you to arrange service with another provider.
+The FCC has rules to protect you when your service provider plans to discontinue, reduce or impair telephone or voice over Internet Protocol (VoIP) service for any reason, including when the company declares bankruptcy.
+These rules are designed to protect you from an abrupt change or termination of service and to allow time for you to arrange service with another provider.

-U.S. providers planning to discontinue, reduce or impair service are required to:
+U.S. providers planning to discontinue, reduce or impair domestic service are required to:

 - Notify affected customers in writing about any such plans and inform you of your right to file comments with the FCC.